Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Typical Behavior & Temperament

-Schneider’s Skinks are very active and curious creatures.
+Schneider’s Skinks are active and curious creatures.
 They will explore new areas if given the chance.
 They also enjoy being held and will climb all over you if able.
 These skinks can also be seen running around their enclosures often.
 They may be small, but they have a lot of energy!

 Appearance